PaulSorenson/purpleair_sensor/README.md

 # Purple Air PAII sensor data collection

 [PurpleAir](https://www.purpleair.com): **Real-time Air Quality Monitoring** make a number of devices for measuring airborne pollution.
-When installed there is a registration process which then adds the device to the [purple air map](https://www.purpleair.com/map).
+When registered the device data can be viewed on the [purple air map](https://www.purpleair.com/map).
 There are also APIs for downloading historic sensor data from the cloud.

-The device has its own REST API facilitating direct polling - all you need to know is the hostname/ip-address of your sensor(s) and you can point a browser at it.
-This is where this project has started.
+The device has its own REST API for direct polling - all you need to know is the hostname/ip-address of your sensor(s) and you can point a browser at it.
 The `paii_poll.py` script is intended to run continuously, polling the device at regular intervals and storing the data in a (postgresql+timescaledb) database.

-As is you need to have a working postgresql setup to make use of it or hack on it to write to other destinations such as MySQL or CSV.
 Pull requests are welcome.

 ## INSTALLATION

 As a prerequisite to run the code you should have:

 - a working postgres server
 - with a database named "timeseries" (unless you override the name in options)
 - a role/user with CREATE TABLE and write access to the "timeseries"